One True King creates new PC building company, Starforge Systems

 Artesian was notable for having numerous partnerships with content creators.
 But its CEO, Noah Katz, has come under fire for reported mismanagement of the company through investigations done by Gamers Nexus.

 Starforge will include some leadership that formerly worked for Artesian.
-It will be led by Nick Dankner as CEO, whose Linkedin experience suggests that he has been operating as the CEO of a “stealth startup” since March.
+It will be led by former Artesian COO Nick Dankner, who will serve as CEO.
+Dankner left Artesian at the tail end of 2021, but his listed work experience suggests that he has been operating as the CEO of a “stealth startup” since March.
 His CTO will be Nate Blanchette, who has 10 years of experience in development.